auth0/universal-login/packages/auth0-acul-js/examples/acul-boilerplate/README.md

 1. **Environment Check**
    - Validates all required environment variables
-   - Ensures Auth0 M2M credentials are properly configured
+   - Checks for Auth0 CLI installation and login status

 2. **Port Availability Check**
    - Checks if ports 3032 (ACUL server) and 3001 (API server) are available